harshmittal1750/Domalend/backend/INDEXER_GUIDE.md

-# DreamLend Indexer Guide
+# DomaLend Indexer Guide

 ## Overview

-The DreamLend Indexer is a custom blockchain event indexer that replaces The Graph subgraph.
-It indexes loan events from the DreamLend smart contract and serves them via REST and GraphQL APIs that are **100% compatible** with your existing frontend code.
+The DomaLend Indexer is a custom blockchain event indexer that replaces The Graph subgraph.
+It indexes loan events from the DomaLend smart contract and serves them via REST and GraphQL APIs that are **100% compatible** with your existing frontend code.

 ## Why We Need This